mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Higuchi:</b> If the horsepower is reduced when it is put on sale, it will be a bit strange for the fans who have been crying "horsepower, horsepower" up until now, so instead, it would be better to say "we've increased the usable torque and horsepower."
-From the user's perspective, that is the easiest engine to drive.
+<b>Higuchi:</b> If the horsepower is reduced when it is put on sale, it will seem a bit strange to the fans who have been crying "horsepower, horsepower" up until now, so instead, it would be better to say "we've increased the usable torque and horsepower."
+From the user's perspective, that is the easiest type of engine to drive.

-<b>Mabuchi:</b> Generally, people will complain if we say horsepower has dropped, but by contrast, the change seemed to be well-received by journalists.
-Perhaps that's because they interpreted it in the way we did.
+<b>Mabuchi:</b> Generally, people will complain if we say horsepower has dropped, but by contrast, the change seemed to have been well-received by journalists.
+Perhaps that's because they interpreted it the same way we did.